Why so chic?

 Borgo Santo Pietro epitomises the central philosophy of Italian cooking: sourcing the very best ingredients.
 The hotel’s estate is given over to an extensive, organic orto (culinary garden), cultivated with a mixture of ancient techniques such as lunar planting and cutting-edge biodynamic principles.
 The result is delicious, ripe produce that you will taste every day of your stay.
-Almost everything on the breakfast table, from the eggs to the fruit preserves, is produced on the hotel grounds, and the cheese and yoghurt is freshly-prepared daily from the hotel’s own sheep.
-Be sure to taste some of the hotel’s own honey, which has a distinctive lavender taste due to the bushes that grow in profusion near the apiaries.
+Almost everything on the breakfast table, from the eggs to the fruit preserves, is produced on the hotel grounds, and the cheese and yoghurt is freshly-prepared daily from their own sheep.
+Be sure to taste some of the honey too, which has a distinctive lavender taste due to the bushes that grow in profusion near the apiaries.

-The ‘farm to plate’ philosophy reaches a pinnacle at the hotel’s Michelin-starred restaurant, Meo Monde, which serves contemporary fine-dining and twists on traditional Tuscan fare in an elegant setting.
+The ‘farm to plate’ philosophy reaches a pinnacle at Michelin-starred restaurant Meo Monde, which serves contemporary twists on traditional Tuscan fare in an elegant setting.
 All of the vegetables are grown on the estate, the fish is fresh from that morning’s catch, and the meat is produced locally, including prosciutto from the hotel’s own pigs.

 Bedrooms are lavishly appointed, decorated in the warm, rich colours of the Tuscan landscape.
-Original furniture, sumptuous fabrics and exposed beams creates a sense of elegance and history, and many rooms come with old stone-carved fireplaces, or free-standing tubs perfect for luxurious soaks.
+Original furniture, sumptuous fabrics and exposed beams create a sense of elegance and history, and many rooms come with old stone-carved fireplaces or free-standing tubs.
 Rooms and suites are spread across the property, with some housed in the 13th-century villa and others are ensconced in the gardens.

-If you visit one boutique hotel in Tuscany make sure it's Borgo Santo Pietro.
-We totally fell in love with this country hideaway and were very reluctant to leave.
-With sprawling gardens and a wellness spa, Borgo Santo Pietro is a spectacular chic retreat nestled in the rolling Tuscan hills.
+With sprawling gardens and a wellness spa, Borgo Santo Pietro is a spectacular retreat nestled in the rolling Tuscan hills.
 A pretty cypress-lined path leads guests to the 13th-century villa, lovingly restored with chic interiors that skillfully incorporate the original architectural features of the building such as wide, welcoming fireplaces and hand-painted frescoes.
-The villa is set amongst 200-acres of a gorgeous estate, almost entirely dedicated to the organic garden and farm that provides fresh produce daily to the hotel’s Michelin-starred restaurant.
+The villa is set among 200 acres, almost entirely dedicated to the organic garden and farm.

-The heated infinity pool is perfect for a morning swim while watching the valley below softly glowing in the rising sun.
-There are plenty of sunbeds for lounging upon during the summer months, and the historic villa is filled with inviting nooks and crackling fireplaces when the weather turns frostier.
-Guests can roam the sprawling grounds: take a peek at tonight’s dinner with a walk through the lush kitchen-gardens, or meet the friendly alpaca herds that dot the hillside and provide fine wool.
-If you’re feeling energetic, there are plenty of activities to get involved with, from horse riding, archery, hiking, cycling and many more.
+The heated infinity pool is perfect for a morning swim, and there are plenty of sunbeds for lounging during the summer months.
+And the historic villa is filled with inviting nooks and crackling fireplaces when the weather turns frostier.
+Guests are welcome to roam the extensive grounds: through the lush kitchen gardens, or meet the friendly alpaca herds that dot the hillside and provide fine wool.
+If you’re feeling energetic, there are plenty of activities to get involved with, including horse riding, archery, hiking, cycling and many more.

-Indulge yourself with a visit to the hotel’s wellness spa, built on an ancient site of healing.
-The spa offers a wide range of treatments and massages, and is particularly notable for the wellness treatments using natural ingredients sourced from the estate’s herbal garden.
+Or why not indulge yourself with a visit to the hotel’s wellness spa, built on an ancient site of healing.
+It offers a wide range of treatments and massages, and is particularly notable for treatments using natural ingredients sourced from the on-site herbal garden.

 Borgo Santo Pietro hosts a resident artist every month to live and work on the estate, and guests can arrange for private art lessons if they’re feeling creative.
-In the sultry summer evenings, the hotel hosts a garden cinema, presenting Italian-themed films, including many of the classic favourites.
+And on warm evenings, the hotel is home to a garden cinema, presenting Italian-themed films, including many classics.

-Culinary-inclined guests will enjoy taking a class at the hotel’s Cookery School.
-There is a wide range of courses available, from a cheesemaking course with the estate’s shepherd Ivan Piras to classes on traditional Tuscan cooking, while those with a sweet tooth won’t want to miss the ‘Chocolate Passion’ class.
+Culinary-inclined guests will enjoy taking a class at the Cookery School.
+There's a wide range of courses available, from cheese-making with the estate’s shepherd Ivan Piras to traditional Tuscan cooking, while those with a sweet tooth won’t want to miss the ‘Chocolate Passion’ event.